 INT 245A Examines the characteristics, criteria and regulations when selecting materials for interior environments.
+1 credit

 INT 245B Explores soft good interior materials from textiles to carpeting.
+INT 245C Explores hard good interior materials from stone to wood to resilient flooring.